Animal Camp FAQs

 Yes!
 While some of the main concepts or subjects remain the same throughout all of our education programs, we refresh our curriculum each season to include new crafts, games and activities.
 We find that campers enjoy coming to our programs year after year!

-No, each week of Summer Camp within the same age range will use the same curriculum.
-This means that a camper signing up for multiple weeks within the same session will experience the same crafts, games, and lessons week-to-week.
+No, each week of Camp within the same season and age-range will use the same curriculum.
+This means that a camper signing up for multiple weeks within the same season will experience the same crafts, games, and lessons week-to-week.
 However, being an animal shelter, the animals participating in our camp program will change week-to-week.
 For this reason, we have received feedback from previous campers, that they have still enjoyed multiple weeks of camp, despite the similarities in lesson plans.

 You Might Also Like